gtaylor/django-athumb/README.rst

 :Author: Greg Taylor
 :License: BSD
+:Status: Stable, but un-maintained (file an issue if you'd like to take over!)

 Storing images and their thumbnails on S3 is a bit of a clumbsy endeavor with Django.
 While this Django app may work with more typical storage backends, it